Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 With Manchester City pulling away at the summit and Chelsea and Liverpool on course for a top-three finish, Arsenal, West Ham, Tottenham, Man Utd, Wolves, Brighton and Leicester look set to battle it out for a top-four finish.

-As it stands, 10 points divide fourth-placed Arsenal and 10th-placed Leicester, and if games in hand are taken into consideration, there are seven sides in realistic contention to finish fourth and qualify for the Champions League.
+As it stands, 12 points divide fourth-placed West Ham and 10th-placed Leicester, and if games in hand are taken into consideration, there are seven sides in realistic contention to finish fourth and qualify for the Champions League.

 Here, with the help of Sky Sports' Alan Smith, we assess the runners and riders in the battle for fourth, their form and their fixtures until the end of the season...